The Best MLB All-Star Games Ever

 There have been plenty of great pitching showdowns over the years, but you have to go all the way back to 1941 to find one of the best head-to-head batting battles in All-Star Game history.

 In the NL corner, it was Arky Vaughan.
-The shortstop was on the ASG roster for the eighth consecutive time, but he had yet to record so much as an RBI in his career in the exhibition game.
+The shortstop was on the ASG roster for the eighth consecutive time, but he had yet to record so much as an RBI in the exhibition game.
 He made up for lost time with a pair of two-run home runs—one in the seventh inning, the other in the eighth—to propel the NL to a 5-2 lead late in the contest.

 It was quite the feat from someone whose last multi-home run game occurred more than four years prior.